Posted on 16 Nov 2020

 To do their job well, and to help you find that perfect house, your realtor is going to need to know a lot about you.
 They will need to know a lot of your personal information, including the facts about your financial health, possible job promotion (or demotion), changes in the family, including birth, death, and marriage, what you like and dislike in a house or community, sensitivity to noise and other nuisances, whether or not you expect many out of town guests, and so on.
 In short, they will try to learn as much as possible about anything that may have an impact on the type of home that’s going to work best for you.

-You, in turn, shouldn’t hold back the information, as long as it’s relevant to your house hunting.
+You, in turn, shouldn’t take it as prying and hold back the information that's directly relevant to your house hunting.
 Help them help you!
 That is, as long as you trust them (and if you don’t trust them, it’s a non-starter anyway; find yourself another agent).
 Remember, realtors must abide by the NAR Realtor Code of Ethics not to disclose confidential information even after the termination of their services.